 If you believe the adjuster for your company is negotiating in bad faith, use the term in conversation with the adjuster.
 If you get no satisfactory response, you may want to put your accusation of bad faith in writing.
 In a bad faith letter to the insurance company, specifically refer to the conduct of the adjuster that you believe amounts to bad faith.
 Check out the "Sample Letter Claiming Bad Faith" below to get an idea of what this letter might look like.

 A written accusation of bad faith often gets prompt attention and, if justified, may rapidly provoke a change in the adjuster’s settlement position.
-If an insurance company is proved to have acted in bad faith, it may be liable to pay damages to the insured well above the injury compensation amount.
-The rules about what is and is not bad faith vary from state to state, and it is extremely difficult to win bad faith damages in court.
-Nonetheless, in settlement negotiations, the mere possibility of a fight over bad faith often can help nudge a reasonable settlement offer out of an insurance company.
+If an insurance company is proved to have acted in bad faith, it may be liable to pay damages to the insured well above the actual losses stemming from the claim.
+The rules about what is and is not bad faith vary from state to state, and it is extremely difficult to win this kind of case in court.
+But in settlement negotiations, the mere possibility of a fight over bad faith often can help nudge a reasonable settlement offer out of an insurance company.

-For a complete guide to the personal injury claim process, including what to do when the insurance company isn't co-operating to your satisfaction, get How to Win Your Personal Injury Claim, by Joseph Matthews (Nolo).
+For a complete guide to the personal injury claim process, including what to do when the insurance company doesn't seem to be playing fair, get How to Win Your Personal Injury Claim, by Joseph Matthews (Nolo).